Script helpers

 Returns:

-True if the directory exists; False if the directory could not be created
+the directory that exists; None if the directory could not be created

 releng_tool.releng_move(src, dst, quiet=False, critical=True, dst_dir=None)